kadi1996/kadi1996/README.md

-### Hey there :wave:
+### Hey there!
+Kadi here :wave:
 ### Glad to see you here!
-Check out this repository to learn more about me :nerd:
+Check out my repository to learn more about me and my projects:nerd:
 ---

 I´m a Junior Frontend Developer using HTML, CSS, SASS, Bootstrap, JavaScript, React.js